In This Article

 Magic Away Concealer retails for $32 for 0.13 oz.—not crazy-expensive when you compare to similar high-end concealers.
 If you are looking for a product you can take on the go, it's ideal with the built-in applicator, but not so much so if you like to have more control over how much product you apply.

 Yves Saint Laurent Touche Eclat Radiant Under-Eye Concealer: Ideal for concealing and highlighting the high points of the face, Touche Eclat is a creamy, luxurious concealer that blends away imperfections like Magic Away.
 Just a touch more expensive at around $38 for 0.08 oz., it also comes with a built-in brush applicator.

 Maybelline Instant Age Rewind Eraser Dark Circles Treatment Concealer: It's been named the most popular concealer more than once and a steal for $10 for 0.2 oz.
 Like Magic Away, the wand has a built-in sponge tip for dabbing and blending away dark circles.

 Our Verdict: Poreless perfection

-I should mention that if you’re looking for something to cover acne or severe redness or melasma, you might be better opting for a heavier-duty concealer.
+I should mention that if you’re looking for something to cover acne, severe redness, or melasma, you might be better opting for a heavier-duty concealer.
 Likewise, you might skip if you prefer applying concealer with your fingers or a brush.
-But if you’re looking to blur out large pores (me), brighten dark circles and spots (also me), and help your skin look naturally luminous and ageless (me me me!), this concealer just might be your new holy grail.
+But if you’re looking to blur out large pores (me), brighten dark circles and spots (also me), and help your skin look naturally luminous and ageless (me me me!), this concealer might be your new holy grail.